 In Jonah 3, the people of Nineveh, great and small, make do with fasting and wearing sackcloth (Jon.
 3:6-8).
 Conversely the reaction of the king, includes removing his robe, sitting in ashes and decreeing that all people and animals should fast, cry to God, wear sackcloth and repent.
 As in the case of Mordecai, it is not explicitly said that the king of Nineveh fasted but it seems reasonable to assume from the fact that they asked their people to fast that the leaders did, too.
 In both stories, tearing or removing clothing is explicitly an act only of the leaders.
 Below I will discuss the significance of these acts, and of the roots זע"ק and עב"ר used in the responses of both leaders.

-After the description of the parallel mourning of the people and the leader, the leader in both stories again decrees the people should intensify their expressions of mourning.
+After the description of the parallel mourning of the people and the leader, the leader in both stories again decrees the people should expand their expressions of mourning.
 Despite the fast already held throughout the kingdom, Esther again asks that all the Jews in Shushan fast, this time with specific focus, “on my behalf” and emphasizing that the fast should include abstention from drinking.
 Moreover, she sets the duration of the fast, “do not eat or drink for three days” (Esth.
 4:16).
 Similarly, although the people of Nineveh fasted once, the king decrees another fast and expands the subjects of his decree to fast and wear sackcloth to include sheep and cattle.
 In addition to stressing that the fast includes abstention from eating and drinking, the king commands that the people cry out to God and improve their behavior: “let everyone turned back from his evil ways and from the injustice of which he is guilty” (Jon.
 3:7-8).
 The specific language used to prohibit for drinking during the fast “אל שת"ה” is found in the Bible only in these stories.

 The king of Nineveh concludes with the hope “who knows but that God may turn and relent?
 He may turn back from his wrath so that we do not perish” (Jon.
 3: 9).
-Mordecai’s words to Esther also include the possibility of perishing and an expression of hope: “you and your father’s house will perish.
+Mordecai’s words to Esther also include the possibility of perishing and an expression of hope: “On the contrary, if you keep silent in this crisis, relief and deliverance will come to the Jews from another quarter, while you and your father’s house will perish.
 And who knows, perhaps you have attained to royal position for just such a crisis.
 (Esth.
 4:14).
 Below, I will discuss the meaning of the question of “who knows?” in the stories of Esther and Jonah.
 At this point, I will already note that nowhere else in Scripture does the verb אב"ד – to perish—appears in proximity to the question “who knows?”

 Immediately after describing the response of the people of Nineveh and their king to the decree “forty days more and Nineveh shall be overthrown,” the text reports that their plea was accepted and “God saw what they did… and renounced the punishment He had planned to bring upon them” (Jon.
 3:10).
 In Esther also, the Jews eventually escape the evil decree, and the story continues to narrate the actions Esther and Mordecai take to have it revoked.
 Shortly before the end of the story, the reader is told “the opposite happened, and the Jews got their enemies in their power” (Esth.
 9:1).